irishuangg/practice-rust/README.md

             }
             ```
-        * might want to refactor if there are too many if conditions
+        * might want to refactor using `match` if there are too many if conditions
         * an expression that can be on the right side of the `let` keyword to assign a variable
             * blocks of code evaluate to the last expression in them, and numbers by themselves are also expressions
             * both the `if` arm and the `else` arm have to be the same data type